garden-io/garden/docs/other-plugins/container.md

 ```

 Additionally, Garden automatically sets `GARDEN_ACTION_VERSION` as a build argument, which you can use to reference the
 version of action being built.
+You use it internally as
+a [Docker buildArg](https://docs.docker.com/engine/reference/commandline/build/#build-arg).
+For instance, to set
+versions, render docs, or clear caches.

 ## Using remote images